-b.
-Considering that the sending procedure iterates over at most MaxDigestsOut elements of the derived sequence of ESAs (Section 5.3 item 5), there would be little sense in the case of "sending" direction in returning more than MaxDigestsOut unique ESAs in the derived sequence.
-Note that a similar optimisation is impossible in the case of "receiving" direction, since number of ESAs actually used in examining a particular packet cannot be determined in advance.
+- b.
+Considering that the sending procedure iterates over at most MaxDigestsOut elements of the derived sequence of ESAs (Section 5.3 item 5), there would be little sense in the case of "sending" direction in returning more than MaxDigestsOut ESAs in the derived sequence.
+Note that a similar optimisation would be relatively difficult in the case of "receiving" direction, since the number of ESAs actually used in examining a particular received packet (not to be confused with the number of HMAC computations) depends on additional factors besides just MaxDigestsIn. - 6.4.

-6.4.
 Security Associations Duplication